Consistent structure estimation of exponential-family random graph models with block structure: Consistent estimation of block structure

 \section{Consistent estimation of block structure}

-Exponential-family random graph models with block structure induce local dependence, which in turn induces weak dependence and hence facilitates consistency results given $N = 1$ observation of a random graph with complex dependence.
-We have shown elsewhere \citep{ScSt16} that when the block structure is known, $M$-estimators of canonical and curved exponential-family random graph models with local dependence and growing blocks are consistent under weak conditions.
-While the block structure is observed in some applications \citep[e.g., in multilevel networks,][]{multilevelnetwork}, it is unobserved in others.
-If the block structure is unobserved, the first and foremost question is whether it can be recovered with high probability given $N = 1$ observation of a random graph with complex dependence.
-We present here the first consistency results which show that it is possible to do so as long as the data-generating exponential-family random graph model satisfies weak dependence and smoothness conditions.
-These consistency results are more challenging than consistency results in the special case of stochastic block models, because we cover exponential families with (a) countable support; (b) a wide range of dependencies within blocks; and (c) a wide range of canonical and curved exponential-family parameterizations.
+\alert{We present here the first consistency results which show that it is possible to recover the block structure with high probability under weak dependence and smoothness conditions.
+These consistency results are non-trivial, because we cover exponential families with (a) countable support; (b) a wide range of dependencies within blocks; and (c) a wide range of canonical and curved exponential-family parameterizations. }